AbhignaVKumar/DyMAC-TSCH/README.md

 ## Overview
 DyMAC is a low-power, long-range **Dynamic MAC protocol** designed for Industrial IoT (IIoT) networks.
 It implements the IEEE 802.15.4e TSCH standard on **ARM Cortex M4 (nRF52840)** devices, enabling reliable and scalable wireless communication
-This project is **MeitY-funded** and executed in collaboration with **IIT Hyderabad, IIT Bhubaneswar, IISc Bangalore, and CDAC Bangalore**.
+This project is MeitY-funded and executed in collaboration with IIT Hyderabad, IIT Bhubaneswar, IISc Bangalore, and CDAC Bangalore.

 The Dynamic MAC provides:
 - **TDMA slotframe structure** for determinism and scalability